SeisComP/main/apps/gui-qt/scolv/descriptions/scolv.rst

 defines how the amplitudes of each horizontal are combined to a single amplitude, e.g. by taking the maximum of both or the average.

-If the amplitude processor allows any of these options the corresponding drop down boxes are enabled in the toolbar and can be used to change the defaults.
+If the amplitude processor allows any of these options, the corresponding drop down boxes are enabled in the toolbar and can be used to change the defaults.

 .. note:: Amplitudes are not recalculated if any changes to the settings are